 The University has 3 active pension plans.
 Faculty, Excluded Faculty, Professional/Managerial staff, College Academic/Research Group and Ontario Nurses Association employees participate in the Professional Pension Plan.
 UGFSEA Units 1 & 2 and OSSTF/TARA District 35 members enrolled on or after October 1, 2014 participate in the Non-Professional Pension Plan.
 All other eligible employees belong to the Retirement Pension Plan.

-Regular full-time faculty and staff members must join the plan on the first day of the month following or coincident with their date of hire.
+Under the UPP, regular full-time faculty and staff members must join the UPP on the first day of the month following or coincident with their date of hire.

 Your Pension Beneficiary Designation and Spousal Declaration